Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 -   Add method ChannelsService::subscribeToChannelById to Subscribe to a channel using its id
 -   Add method ChannelsService::updateChannel to Update a channel
 -   Fix new conversation in a Bubble event
+-   Add calllog API doc
+-   Refactor BubblesService::deleteBubble to not close the Bubble before the delete
+-   Add a BubblesService::closeAndDeleteBubble method to close and delete a Bubble (Previous behaviour of deleteBubble).

 ### SDK for Node.JS 1.55 - April 2019